Patapom/webgl/Web/blog/patapom/docs/ColoredShadows.md

 E(\boldsymbol{\omega_o}) = \int_{\Omega^+} f(\boldsymbol{\omega_o},\boldsymbol{\omega_i}) (\boldsymbol{\omega_i} \cdot \boldsymbol{n}) d\omega_i
 $$

-Assuming the material has no absorption (*i.e.* perfectly specular), we expect $E(\boldsymbol{\omega_o}) = 1$ whatever the viewing direction, which is clearly almost never the case with BRDF models that consider only single scattering.
+Assuming the material has no absorption (*i.e.* perfectly specular), we expect $E(\boldsymbol{\omega_o}) = 1$ whatever the viewing direction, which is clearly almost never the case with BRDF models that consider only single scattering

-This comes from the [shadowing/masking](BRDF/BRDF%20Models/#shadowing-masking) that only removes energy without considering the inter-reflections between micro-facets that adds energy back.
+(this is due to the [shadowing/masking](BRDF/BRDF%20Models/#shadowing-masking) that only removes energy without considering the inter-reflections between micro-facets that add energy back).

-Kulla et al. propose to re-introduce the missing energy through a compensation term to get the new BRDF expression:
+Kulla et al. propose to re-introduce the missing energy through a compensation term to get a new BRDF expression:

 $$
 f_{ms}(\boldsymbol{\omega_o},\boldsymbol{\omega_i}) = \frac{ (1-E(\boldsymbol{\omega_o})) (1-E(\boldsymbol{\omega_i}))}{\pi (1-E_{avg})} \\\\